 HAGGENSEN collected incidence data of breast carcinoma from Denmark, states of New York and France plotted and interpreted as Follows(49).

 The incidence of mammary carcinoma in Denmark climbs sharply after the age 0f 35 years and reaches one peak between the ages of 45 and 50 years.
 The incidence of the disease then levels off for a five –year period then it climbs to reach a second peak after the age of 65 years, levels off again, and finally climbs sharply toward the end of the life span.
-The new York state data showed only a minor leveling off at the 0f menopause.
+The New York state data showed only a minor leveling off at the 0f menopause.
 Data from France showed breast carcinoma at the age of 35 years and mild rise upto 45 years and constant thereafter.
 There was no second peak in this study.

 JACOBSEN made a special study of the two peaked feature of the age incidence curve, and believed that he found an explanation.
 In his data the patients who had a family history of mammary carcinoma constituted the group of cases forming the first peak at ages 45 to 50 years.
 The second peak at 65 was formed by patients who did not have family histories of cancer.
 This suggests that a family predisposition to the disease results in its developing at an earlier age (49).